-- Must be registered with the SEC or issued under Rule 144A. - Mortgage-Backed Securities shall include, but not be limited to, adjustable rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities.

-- Must be rated in the highest rating classification (AAA/Aaa) by at least one nationally recognized rating service (S&P, Moody's and Fitch) - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 2.0% of the account's market value. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).
+- Must be registered with the SEC or issued under Rule 144A. - Mortgage-Backed Securities shall include, but not be limited to, adjustable rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Must be rated in the highest rating classification (AAA/Aaa) by at least one nationally recognized rating service (S&P, Moody's and Fitch) - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 2.0% of the account's market value. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).